 The exact amount of DEEP emitted from Oxford's diesel-powered generators is uncertain.
-Landau estimated emissions using load-specific emission data provided by engine manufacturers.
-Landau attempted to account for higher emissions that would occur during initial start-up and before control equipment was fully warmed up.
+Landau estimated emissions assuming that each engine operates at a load resulting in the highest emissions regardless of actual intended operational load.
+Landau also attempted to account for higher emissions that would occur during initial start-up and before control equipment was fully warmed up.
 Finally, the emission estimates for DEEP include adjustment factors to account for condensable particulate in addition to filterable particles.
 The resulting values are considered to be a conservatively high estimate of DEEP emissions.